fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 To strengthen the work and its value in a portfolio, several extensions could be incorporated:

 - Using predictive modelling to estimate MVP likelihood based on player performance metrics.
-- Introducing richer performance indicators such as BPM or VORP for more detailed comparisons.
+- Introducing richer performance indicators such as Box Plus/Minus (BPM) or Value Over Replacement Player (VORP) for more detailed comparisons.
 - Adding a visualisation layer to present distributions, trends and contrasts in a more intuitive format.
-- Expanding the temporal scope to include earlier decades and cross era comparisons.
+- Expanding the temporal scope to include earlier decades and more recent data.
 - Conducting a more extensive data quality audit, including statistical outlier detection and completeness profiling.
 - Automating the collection of supplementary datasets through APIs or scraping.